iamromulan/cellular-modem-wiki/fibocom/backup_xqcn.md

 > :book: WIP ############### images needed

-# Backup factory firmware with QPST
+# Backup firmware with QPST

 > Open Qpst Configuration.
 >> Use the AutoAdd function to autoconnect to proper serial port "DEADD00D sn 4ec33ae0 DIAGnostic" or